stevetraut/go-tutorials/web-service-gin.md

 1. In the **Open Workspace** dialog, select the cloudshell_open/web-service-gin folder you just created, then click **Open**.

-1. If Cloud Shell isn't open, click the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> button to open it.

-1. In Cloud Shell, change to the web-service-gin directory you created.

-    ```bash
-    cd ~/cloudshell_open/web-service-gin
-    ```
+1. Click the <walkthrough-editor-spotlight spotlightId="menu-terminal-new-terminal">New Terminal</walkthrough-editor-spotlight> menu command to open a new Cloud Shell terminal.

+    The terminal prompt should be in the web-service-gin directory.

 1. Create a module in which you can manage dependencies.